Noisy Monitored Quantum Circuits: Broader Applications of Noisy Quantum Circuits

 \section{Broader Applications of Noisy Quantum Circuits}

 Beyond their intrinsic theoretical interest, noisy quantum circuits have inspired a wide range of constructions and applications across quantum information science, quantum computation, and quantum many-body physics.
-One prominent example arises in the context of variational quantum algorithms, where noise-induced barren plateaus have been identified as a generic obstacle to trainability in the presence of decoherence~\cite{wangNoiseinducedBarrenPlateaus2021, Schumann_2024}.
-Interestingly, certain classes of noise, such as non-unital quantum channels or deliberately engineered dissipative mechanisms, can mitigate or even eliminate barren plateaus, thereby guiding the design of noise-resilient variational ansatzes~\cite{mele2024noiseinducedshallowcircuitsabsence,sanniaEngineeredDissipationMitigate2024}.
-See Fig.~\ref{fig:NoiseMitagteBP} for the comparison of optimization landscapes in noisy quantum circuits.
-These findings highlight that noise, rather than being purely detrimental, can sometimes serve as a resource for optimization landscapes and variational quantum machine learning.
+In this section, we discuss broader applications of noisy quantum circuits.